chozen2see/menu_planner.github.io/README.md

 ## Unsolved Problems / Areas for Improvement

--- Quiz to Determine Body Type
+> > Quiz to Determine Body Type
+> > API to find recipes using the food items selected for a meal
+> > Upload image for user profile
--- Responsive Design Principles
+> > Responsive Design Principles
--- User Interface with Login Capability (Known Issue when creating new user) -- Interacting with Nested Sub Documents
+> > User Interface with Login Capability (Known Issue when creating new user)
+> > Interacting with Nested Sub Documents
--- Deployment to Heroku
+> > Deployment to Heroku

 ## Project link